shanemcandrewai/Speech-to-Facial-Landmarks/readme.md

 This project is an attempt to replicate some of the results from Eskimez et al's paper [Noise-Resilient Training Method for Face Landmark Generation From Speech](https://ieeexplore.ieee.org/document/8871109).

 The majority of the files are identical to [Noise-Resilient Training Method](https://github.com/eeskimez/noise_resilient_3dtface) from which this project is forked.
-Apart from this readme, the two most important enhancements are described below -
+Apart from this readme and some testing utilities, the two most important enhancements are described below -

 ## code/generate.py